-Mike and Amy had been married for over 45 years when Amy was diagnosed with inoperable cancer and died within a few weeks.
+Mike and Amy had been married for over 45 years when Amy, who had been in good health, had a severe stroke and died within a few days.
 For tax reasons, Mike had placed most of the couple's investments in Amy's name, but Amy had made no will.

-As a result, under English intestacy rules, one third of Amy's £750,000 investment portfolio passed to a grandchild the couple had never met- the child of their estranged son, who died 15 years earlier.
+As a result, under English intestacy rules, one third of Amy's £810,000 investment portfolio passed to a grandchild the couple had never met - the child of their estranged son, who died 15 years earlier.